 Google Pay has a feature that allows users to locate nearby businesses that accept Google Pay.
 If your business is a member of Google Pay and appears on Google Maps, your store will appear on this list as well.

 This is a specialty feature that applies to relatively few businesses, but a powerful one.
 If your business sells event tickets or transportation passes, the Google Pay API can be customized to store these tickets on your customers' phones.
 Customers can then show their tickets with barcodes on their screen for scanning.

-Google Pay's Send feature can be used to send and accept commercial payments.
+Google Pay can be used to send and accept commercial payments.
 For example, you can use it to collect rent or payment for service.
-Keep in mind that you'll have to fill out a W-9 tax form if your yearly transactions come to more than 200 transactions or $20,000 in gross receipts.
+Keep in mind that you'll have to fill out a W-9 tax form if your yearly transactions come to more than 200 or amount to more than $20,000 in gross receipts.

 Google Pay does not charge a direct fee to merchants.
 However, you will need to install certain hardware to process Google Pay at your location.
 All terminals must be able to support contactless transactions.
 The terminal must also be NFC-ready.
 Buyers can then use their mobile devices to pay for any transactions at your store.
 They can also make payments online through Google Pay.